-Grab bars around the tub are a must for safety.
-These bars should be institutional-grade and installed according to the manufacturer’s directions for firm and solid support.
-Using towel rods in place of them is strongly discouraged.
-Improperly installed bars, as well, will not support a person who loses balance.
+Grab bars around key standing-to-sitting areas, such as the bath and toilet, are a must for safety.
+These bars should be strong and installed according to the manufacturer’s directions for firm and solid support.
+Badly installed bars will not support a person who loses balance.

-Various types of bars and poles are available from plumbing supply companies.
+Various types of bars and poles are available.
 The type, number, and positioning of supports depend on:

 - The wall structure;

 - The plumbing arrangements; and

 - The disability of the person using the bath.

 Two kinds of grab bars are often needed:

 1. For use in getting in and out of the bath from a standing position

 2. For use when lowering and raising the body to and from a seated position.

 U-shaped bars can be installed vertically or horizontally to a wall, while horizontally placed support bars are best for lowering and raising the body to and from a sitting position in the bath.
 Diagonally placed grab bars are not recommended because the hand may slide; and if footing is not secure, falls are more likely to occur.